Latest Publications from our Instructors

-Blake Kimzey founded Writing Workshops Dallas.
+Blake Kimzey founded and directs Writing Workshops Dallas.
 Named one of D Magazine's Artists to Learn From in 2018, he is a graduate of the MFA Program at UC Irvine and currently teaches in the Creative Writing Program at the University of Texas at Dallas; Blake also sits on the Board of the Elizabeth George Foundation and received a generous Emerging Writer Grant from the Foundation in 2013.
 His fiction has been broadcast on NPR, performed on stage in Los Angeles, and published by Tin House, McSweeney’s, Vice/Terraform, Redivider, Green Mountains Review, Short Fiction, FiveChapters, The Lifted Brow, Hobart, Puerto del Sol, The Los Angeles Review, The Masters Review, Booth, Faultline, FLAUNT Magazine, Malibu Magazine, Day One, PANK, Fiction Southeast, Surreal South '13, and selected by Pulitzer Prize-winner Robert Olen Butler for inclusion in The Best Small Fictions 2015.
 Blake’s collection of short tales, Families Among Us, an Indie Bestseller, was published by Black Lawrence Press in 2014.
 He recently completed his first novel and is writing a TV Pilot with two of his writing friends.
 Blake has been awarded fellowships to attend the Squaw Valley Community of Writers and the Vermont Studio Center.
 He is proudly represented by Ryan Harbage at The Fischer-Harbage Agency.
 Blake is passionate about #LiteraryDallas and sits on the Auxiliary Board of WordSpace Dallas.
 Follow him on Twitter @BlakeKimzey, find him online at blakekimzey.com, contact him at firstname.lastname@example.org, or use the Contact link above.

 Whitney Davis, Screenwriting & Literary Management